 Note: Candidates may be aware of recent changes to the lease guidance (Topic 842, ASU 2016-02).
 These will not be eligible for testing in 2018.

-Blueprints: Very minor updates to the blueprint wording has been made for the REG Exam.
-This includes the addition of “Treasury Regulations” to the list of references, and the removal of th words “and Regulations”.
+Blueprints: Very minor updates to the blueprint wording was made for the REG Exam.
+This included the addition of “Treasury Regulations” to the list of references, and the removal of the words “and Regulations”.

-Content: A new tax bill was recently passed by congress.
-All Regulation course materials will be aligned with the new tax bill.
-We also recommend sitting for REG prior to December 10, 2018, before the changes go into effect.
+Content: A new tax bill was passed by congress.
+All Regulation course materials were aligned with the new tax bill.
+We also recommended sitting for REG prior to December 10, 2018, before the changes went into effect.
 To stay abreast of the most up-to-date changes on the CPA Exam, please subscribe to our blog.

 2018 CPA Exam User Experience Changes

-Expected to launch April 1st, 2018 (Q2), the AICPA will issue a series of changes that will improve the Exam-taking experience for candidates.
+Launched April 1st, 2018 (Q2), the AICPA issued a series of changes that improved the Exam-taking experience for candidates.

 Redesign of the User Experience

-The actual look and feel of the software in which the exam is delivered will undergo a complete interface update, giving the CPA Exam a sleek, modernized design.
-There will be new layouts, colors, fonts, buttons, and functionality that candidates should become familiar with before the intended April 1st rollout.
-As such, the AICPA is expected to make available a sample example prior to the launch so that candidates can familiarize themselves accordingly.
+The actual look and feel of the software in which the Exam was delivered underwent a complete interface update, giving the CPA Exam a sleek, modernized design.
+There are new layouts, colors, fonts, buttons, and functionality that candidates became familiar with before the intended April 1st rollout.
+As such, the AICPA made available a sample example prior to the launch so that candidates could familiarize themselves accordingly.

 Incorporation of Microsoft Excel

-As part of the User Experience update, the AIPCA will be retiring its current, generic spreadsheet tool, and replacing it with Microsoft Excel.
-This should be a welcomed change, as Excel is the most widely used spreadsheet tool within the accounting profession and college accounting program curriculum.
-In other words, the majority of candidates will already be familiar with this tool prior to taking the CPA Exam.
-And if they are not, preparing for the exam will provide a great opportunity to learn this essential program before entering the field.
-It is, however, important to note that candidates will not be tested on their Excel abilities.
-It is simply an included tool to aid in answering exam questions.
+As part of the User Experience update, the AIPCA retired its current, generic spreadsheet tool, and replaced it with Microsoft Excel.
+This was a welcomed change, as Excel is the most widely used spreadsheet tool within the accounting profession and college accounting program curriculum.
+In other words, the majority of candidates were already familiar with this tool prior to taking the CPA Exam.
+And if they weren't, preparing for the Exam provided a great opportunity to learn this essential program before it entering into the field.
+It is, however, important to note that candidates were not tested on their Excel abilities.
+It was simply an included tool to aid in answering Exam questions.

 Upgraded computer monitors at testing sites

-Beginning in 2018 at Prometric Testing Centers, CPA candidates will be administered the CPA Exam on computers upgraded to include 23-inch HD monitors.
-This change gives candidates the opportunity to view multiple exam elements simultaneously, and will be especially beneficial while answering multifaceted problems, such as Document Review Simulations.
+Beginning in 2018 at Prometric Testing Centers, CPA candidates were administered the CPA Exam on computers upgraded to include 23-inch HD monitors.
+This change gave candidates the opportunity to view multiple Exam elements simultaneously, and was especially beneficial while answering multifaceted problems, such as Document Review Simulations.

 2017 CPA Exam Changes